 Your employer should also not take it upon themselves to decide how many hours you can safely work.
 That responsibility is up to your doctor.
 Even a goodhearted employer that only wants you to rest and be comfortable after an on-the-job accident does not have the legal ability to remove you from the workplace if you are cleared for work by your physician.

 If your hours have been cut after filing a workers’ compensation claim and you are suspicious as to why, you might be onto something.
-Contact The Law Offices of Nathaniel F. Hansford, LLC and talk to our Atlanta workers’ compensation attorney about what happened.
+Contact Hansford McDaniel – Workers’ Compensation Attorneys and talk to our Atlanta workers’ compensation attorney about what happened.
 During a free initial consultation, we may be able to determine if you have grounds for a claim.